Early Action Acceptance Rates for the Class of 2029

 Final Thoughts

-If you want to learn more, it's easy to get started.
-Signing up for a free feedback session with a Crimson strategist is usually the best next step and an easy and convenient way to find out more about the Crimson network and our personalized approach.
+Signing up for a free feedback session with a Crimson strategist is usually the best next step — an easy and convenient way to ask questions and find out more about the Crimson network and our team approach.

 Congratulations, Students!
 From Crimson Strategists